The Agile Data (AD) Method

 • Increases the understandability of your data through greater consistency

-• Changes to data sources that are accessed by multiple clients may impact one or more of those clients, requiring corresponding updates there.
-Without automated regression test suites in place for those clients this can be risky.
+• Changes to data sources accessed by multiple clients may affect one or more of those clients, requiring corresponding updates in those clients.
+Without automated regression test suites in place for those clients, this can be risky.

 • Some data repairs require a deprecation period where the original and new versions are supported in parallel, increasing overall complexity.